-- 1. OLFS Lab Door Sign, which includes telephone numbers for CMU Police (911), the Office of Laboratory and Field Safety, and supervisory personnel, should be posted on the outside of the lab door. - 2.
+- 1. OLFS Lab Door Sign, which includes contact information for CMU Police (911), the overseeing department, the Office of Laboratory and Field Safety, and supervisory personnel, should be posted on the outside of the lab door. - 2.
 Location signs for safety equipment, such as safety showers, eyewash stations, fire extinguishers, emergency cut-off switches, and first aid equipment. - 3.
 MIOSHA Right to Know signs designating the location of SDS information. - 4.
 Warning signs where dangerous equipment is in use or where potentially dangerous operations are taking place. - 5.
 Unattended Lab Operations sign should be completed and posted next to lab operations running unattended. - 6.
+Laboratory Storage Unit sign should be completed and posted on refrigerators and freezers. - 7.
+Chemical storage signs with hazard class warnings should be posted on chemical storage cabinet doors. - 8.
 See Appendix T for sign templates and requirements.